 Prior to a career in academia, I worked held a variety of roles related to education, training and community development.
 I have worked as a senior local government officer in social housing.
 I have served as a Board member for Leeds and Yorkshire Housing Association.
 I have also provided consultancy and training services to a large number of organisations including Habitat For Humanity, Shelter, Queen's University and various local authorities and housing associations.

-As the Department's representative on the Faculty's Ethics Committee, I keep colleagues appraised of any changes in how we address research ethics in our dissertation related modules.
+As the Department's representative on the College's Ethics Committee, I keep colleagues appraised of any changes in how we address research ethics in our dissertation related modules.

 I teach across a range of modules, notably on our housing and regeneration undergraduate and postgraduate routes.
 I supervise undergraduate, postgraduate students and doctoral candidates.